 A ZOO FOR YOU, NORTH ALABAMA

-Donate to help bring the zoo and aquarium here faster.
+If you are excited about the zoo and aquarium coming, please donate to help bring it here faster.
+Don't wait.
+Waiting will only make it take longer for "our zoo" to get here.
 We have two ways for you to donate: once a year (now or as an annual donation) or once a month.
 Our donation platform will take care of the details, you just need to decide:

-* Monthly donations allow you to make an affordable donation each month that can add up to a bigger impact over the course of the year than a modest one-time donation might have.
+* Monthly donations allow you to make an affordable donation each month that can add up to a bigger impact over the course of the year.

 Help the zoo effort while you shop.